 Molecules cooled to ultralow temperatures provide fundamental new insights to molecular interaction dynamics in the quantum regime.
 In recent years, researchers from various scientific disciplines such as atomic, optical, and condensed matter physics, physical chemistry, and quantum science have started working together to explore many emergent research topics related to cold molecules, including cold chemistry, strongly correlated quantum systems, novel quantum phases, and precision measurement.
-The exceedingly low energy regimes for ultracold molecules are a completely new playground for chemical physics where quantum behavior will emerge as dominant mechanism for molecular interaction and dynamics.
+The exceedingly low energy regimes for ultracold molecules represent a new playground for chemical physics where quantum behaviors play a dominant role in molecular interaction and dynamics.
 Unique and complex molecular energy structure provides new opportunities for sensive probe of fundamental physics.
 The anisotropic and long-range dipolar interactions add new ingredients to strongly correlated and collective quantum dynamics in many-body systems.

 Complete control of molecular interactions by producing a molecular gas at very low entropy and near absolute zero has long been hindered by their complex energy level structure.
 Our lab has recently developed a number of technical tools, including laser cooling and magneto-optical trapping of polar molecules, coherent association of ultracold atoms into ground-state molecules, and cooling of molecules via evaporation.